Building a battery dry room

 This extreme control over environmental factors can be useful in many cleanroom industries but is especially beneficial in biological applications like cell and gene therapy.
 In order to culture cells safely, effectively, and repeatedly, optimal environmental conditions are necessary.

-Start Your Cell & Gene Therapy Cleanroom Project With Angstrom Technology
+Start Your Cell & Gene Therapy Cleanroom Project with Angstrom Technology

 How Does Cleanroom Size Affect Process Flow?